Best guitar strings for Blues in E Standard

 Ranked by the CYS expert team.
 Updated 2026-04-20.

-For Blues in E Standard, the ranked pick is Ernie Ball Regular Slinky (.10–.46).
-It earns the top spot because tagged for blues and tagged for e-standard.
+For Blues in E Standard, the ranked pick is Ernie Ball Power Slinky Cobalt (.011–.048) (.11–.48).
+It earns the top spot because tagged for e-standard and gauges ideal for e-standard.
 Below: the full ranking, what real Blues players in E Standard are using, and why.

 Ranked picks